Fashion (David Bowie song): Music video

 David Mallet shot a music video for "Fashion" in a New York nightclub owned by his friend Robert Boykin called Hurrah.
 (Note: It was shot in New York due to Bowie's appearance in the play The Elephant Man.
 The Hurrah nightclub was also depicted in the film Christiane F., whose soundtrack featured several Bowie songs.)
-The video depicts Bowie and his backing musicians, played by Alomar, Hall & Oates guitarist G.E.
-Smith and the Rumour drummer Stephen Goulding, (Note: Smith and Goulding had recently appeared with Bowie on The Tonight Show Starring Johnny Carson.) as street-tough guys interposed with shots of dancers rehearsing and a parade of New Romantic individuals queuing outside a soup kitchen, one of whom was May Pang, the ex-girlfriend of Lennon and future wife of Visconti.
+The video depicts Bowie and his backing musicians, played by Alomar, Hall & Oates guitarist G. E. Smith, bassist John Kumnick and the Rumour drummer Stephen Goulding, (Note: Smith and Goulding had recently appeared with Bowie on The Tonight Show Starring Johnny Carson.) as street-tough guys interposed with shots of dancers rehearsing and a parade of New Romantic individuals queuing outside a soup kitchen, one of whom was May Pang, the ex-girlfriend of Lennon and future wife of Visconti.

 In his book The Complete David Bowie, Pegg says the video "crystallises the song's anxiety about misplaced idolatry and style-leadership".
 Amid a series of facial contortions and other gestures, Bowie made use of a move he had employed in the video for "Ashes to Ashes": slowly crouching and bringing his arm down to the ground in a slow vertical arc.
 By the video's end, all the dancers are copying the move, implying that the people have submitted to his actions.
 According to Pegg, Bowie's distaste for this occurrence is a prevalent theme through Scary Monsters.
 One sequence, where Bowie appears both on stage and as a fan, he utilised further for the "Blue Jean" promo film Jazzin' for Blue Jean in 1984.
 Buckley argues the scene encapsulates Bowie's feelings on the icon–fan relationship, and a visual personification of his live shows throughout the 1970s.
 Praised by critics, Record Mirror readers voted "Fashion" and "Ashes to Ashes" the best music videos of 1980.